 There are many reasons for that last.
 I want to draw our attention to one built into the very concept of spirituality, almost like a trap.
 I contend that real compassion is not possible for those who are sure they, or their cult, alone have the truth.

 These people have not yet obtained intellectual honesty.
 For any number of psychological reasons, they have yet to find the courage to accept the reality of the cognitive, conceptual and emotional limits of biological earthly human life.
 Lacking self honesty, there is no further step that will aid them on the path of suchness, the reality of things.
 They have yet to enter the vehicle by which this path is traveled.
 Intellectual honesty forces us to admit that we do not know, that we cannot know with certainty.
-Therefore honesty requires admitting these unfalsifiable claims are in fact our best guess or perhaps more graciously, our most meaningful expression of myth and honored traditions.
-It is as if hope in the human breast is home to two types of faith.
+Therefore honesty requires admitting these un-falsifiable claims are in fact our best guess or perhaps more graciously, our most meaningful expression of reasons of the heart and honored traditions.
+It is as if hope in the human breast can be home to two types of faith.
 Fanatic faith is toxic.

 The human being naturally wants to say ‘Thank You’ and ‘Yes’ to the experience of living.
 This is the fundamental response, the root of our psychology coming directly from the organic health of the bodymind – the thrill that it exists at all, a finite point in a sea of infinities.

-In the dogmatic believer fear clouds this basic ground of goodness, obscuring it behind a fog of conditions; covenants and contractual obligations full of gods granting magical powers and virtues rewarded with wealth.
-Each time thoughts naturally turn to ‘Yes’ and ‘Thank You’ the fears instilled by their dogmatic faith get triggered and instead of finding comfort just resting in that awareness of the sacred, they suffer from the mind running circles around it, trying desperately and hopelessly to capture the essence of the experience in words; the holy books of all kinds.
+In the elitist believer fear clouds this basic ground of goodness, obscuring it behind a fog of conditions; covenants and contractual obligations full of gods granting magical powers and virtues rewarded with wealth.
+Each time thoughts naturally turn to ‘Yes’ and ‘Thank You’ the fears instilled by their twisted faith get triggered.
+Instead of finding comfort just resting in that awareness of the sacred, they suffer from the mind running circles around it, trying desperately and hopelessly to capture the essence of the experience in words.
+Then holy books of all kinds can come to mean more than the living, breathing reality of other people’s lives.
+They are all head and no heart.
 As every terrorist act is designed to shout: We value doctrine above persons!
 They are living upside-down.

-The dogmatist has, as we say, a chip on their shoulder.
+The spiritual elitist has, as we say, a chip on their shoulder.
 They try to convince themselves and others that they have a mainline to the capital-T truth the rest of the world lacks.
-To the degree that they remain with their dogmatic insistence they are incapable of true compassion.
-Though they might act kind and always strive after virtue as it is defined by their creeds, at the end of the day this elitism makes a meeting of hearts between equals impossible.
+They have found a god who only pretends to offer forgiveness and mercy but is really vindictive and sadistic and they are now living in fear of making one misstep and bringing the wrath down on their heads.
+Their prayer is motivated by a desire to see that wrath descend on the heads of all those who do not agree with them.
+The freedom of others affects them as a scandal and stirs up jealousy.
+To the degree that they remain within their elitist insistence that they have no need to learn from others or celebrate with others their good fortune they are incapable of true compassion.
+Though they might act kind and always strive after virtue as it is defined by their teachings, at the end of the day this elitism makes a meeting of hearts between equals impossible.

 The start of compassion is said to be the recognition that all sentient beings want the same thing you want, namely, happiness.
 It is also the recognition that all sentient beings are just like you in that they suffer.
 It is from this ground of equality that empathy is born.
 The elite might have pity, a real type of sorrow for all the poor smucks who just don’t get it.
 But this is not the fellow-feeling from which insight into the truth of interdependence can arise.

-The spiritual elite add one other ingredient to their witch’s brew of dark curses, one which is having its day right now all across the globe; the dogmatist who just knows what is really going on is, in their own mind, unquestionably an elite human being and so naturally they are entitled to act in ways others are not.
+The spiritual elite add one other ingredient to their witch’s brew of dark curses, one which is having its day right now all across the globe.
+People who just know what is really going on are, in their own mind, unquestionably an elite human being and so naturally they are entitled to act in ways others are not.
 This sense of entitlement is what makes a discussion with such people such an unnerving experience.
 They deny your moral right to exist.
-Technically they fit the definition laid out in Aaron James’ Assholes; A Theory:
+(See chapter 22 of Lifton) Technically they fit the definition laid out in Aaron James’ Assholes; A Theory:

 “In interpersonal or cooperative relations, the asshole: